-|19 And it came to pass that the people of Zarhemla and of Mosiah united
+|19 And it came to pass that the people of Zarahemla, and of Mosiah, did unite together; and

-"And it came to pass that the people of Zarahemla, and of Mosiah, did unite together; and Mosiah was appointed to be their king."
+After that, it came to pass that the people of Zarhemla and of Mosiah united together and made Mosiah their king.

-(20-21) Then someone found this big rock with engravings on it.
+Then someone found this big rock with engravings on it.
 Mosiah, with the help

-of God, interpreted the engravings

-and found that they were written by a guy named Coriantumr, who lived with the people of Zarahemla for the space of nine moons.
+of God, interpreted the engravings, which told about a guy named Coriantumr, who lived with the people of Zarahemla for the space of nine moons.

 ("Nine moons" is "Indian talk" for nine months.)

 |21 And they gave an account of one Coriantumr, and the slain of his people.
-And Coriantumr was discovered by
+And Coriantumr was discovered

-(22) Okay, so where did this Coriantumr fellow come from?
+Okay, so where did this Coriantumr fellow come from?
 Well, Israel, of course, silly!
 All the indigenous people

 in the Western Hemisphere came from Israel at one time or another.
 The Nephites sailed over in 600 BCE, the people of Zarahemla